trelau/pyocctlite/docs/source/about.rst

 Key Philosophy:

 *   **Pythonic First**: Designed to feel natural to Python users, using `snake_case`, properties, and standard Python types.
-*   **Clarity over Completeness**: We don't aim to wrap every OCCT function.
-We wrap what you actually need.
+*   **Clarity over Completeness**: There is no aim to wrap every OCCT function.
+Only what is actually needed is wrapped.
 *   **Immutable Design**: Operations generally return new objects rather than mutating existing ones, leading to more predictable code.
 *   **Thin C++ Layer**: The C++ interface layer is kept minimal and explicit, using `pybind11` for robust and efficient bindings.